 In addition, we have responded to a number of initiatives promoted by the City Council, encouraging a consistent and sustainable approach to transport provision in each.
-These have included Castle Gateway; York Central; and York Station, and more details on each are at the bottom of the page
+These have included Castle Gateway; York Central; York Station, and the draft Local Plan.
+More details on these are at the bottom of the page.

 YCT Transport Policy Workshop

 To inform the Trust’s work on transport policy, we convened a Transport Policy Workshop in February 2017.
 89 members attended over two sessions, and participated in a discussion of transport problems, possible policy objectives, the strategies for meeting those objectives and potential policy interventions.

 The discussion was facilitated by presentations made by Professors Tony May and Greg Marsden of the Institute for Transport Studies at the University of Leeds, who subsequently drafted a four-page policy statement and a fuller ten-page report, which was endorsed by the Trust’s Board, presented to City of York Council in May 2017, and welcomed by them as a valuable contribution to its future Local Transport Plan.

 On this basis, the Trust offered to contribute further in five areas:

 - Public Engagement;

 The recent work of the Trust in terms of these transport policies is further outlined below:

 needs to be a better understanding of the scale of [transport] problems, to allay misperceptions and to avoid unreasonable expectations. . .
 To this end the Council should establish an agreed set of outcome indicators reflecting each of these objectives, and monitor performance against them.